nicolas-ginder/dotfiles/README.md

-# emacs.d
+# dot files
-my emacs config
+all my configs for i3, emacs, bash and git